 The Coca-Cola bottle design was originally patented in Terre Haute, the county seat of Vigo County.
 Terre Haute is known for being the birthplace of the Coca-Cola bottle, but very few people know this.
 Most Hoosiers (those are what we call Indiana residents) know this.
-The Hoosier state is known for some pretty cool things and this is just another one of those things.
+The Hoosier state is known for some pretty cool things, and this is another.

 In 1915, a man named Chapman Root entered a Coca-Cola bottle design contest and won.
 He patented his champion contoured glass bottle design and founded the Root Glass Company.
-We are all familiar with this iconic design, a Coca-Cola symbol now for well over one hundred years.
+We are familiar with this iconic design, a Coca-Cola symbol for over one hundred years.

-The Root family left Indiana and sold its buildings in 1949, but the Coca-Cola history still remains in Terre Haute.
+The Root family left Indiana and sold its buildings in 1949, but the Coca-Cola history remains in Terre Haute.
 When I visited, there were Coca-Cola bottle sculptures throughout the city.
-Everywhere I went it seems there was mention of the popular soda and American beverage – on murals, signs, museums, and made into sculptures.
-As a Hoosier, I didn’t know what the correlation was until I visited the Vigo County Historical Museum.
+Everywhere I went, it seemed there was mention of the popular soda and American beverage – on murals, signs, museums, and made into sculptures.
+As a Hoosier, I didn’t know the correlation until I visited the Vigo County Historical Museum.

 The Vigo County Historical Museum is a must-see for anyone visiting Terre Haute.
 And I highly recommend visiting BEFORE you go on the Coca-Cola Bottle Trail.
-It’s a 34,000 square-foot museum located downtown and you can’t miss it, there is a Coke bottle sculpture located in front of the building.
-Additionally, the museum’s Apgar Soda Shop can be seen in the front window.
+It’s a 34,000-square-foot museum located downtown, and you can’t miss it; there is a Coke bottle sculpture in front of the building.
+The museum’s Apgar Soda Shop can also be seen in the front window.
 The soda shop features ice cream treats and, of course, Coke for purchase – a surprising feature to find in a history museum.
 You’ll love visiting!

-Check out the Coca-Cola history exhibit while you are there, but don’t forget to check out the other levels as well.
-You’ll need a few hours to wander through the entire museum, but it’s well worth the time.
+Check out the Coca-Cola history exhibit while you are there, but don’t forget to check the other levels.
+You’ll need a few hours to wander the entire museum, but it’s well worth the time.
 Honestly, it’s a great county history museum.